captainhook/AzureNetworkSecurityDynamicIP/README.md

    - Add your Priority in line 35
 7. Create an Azure Logic App within the Resource Group
 8. Import (and modify for your environment) the Logic App template using [RunbookIntervalLogicApp](RunbookIntervalLogicApp)

+### ToDo:
+1. Create NSG rule if it does not exist
+2. Remove 'security by obscurity' approach in protecting Logic App
+3. Tidy variables in Azure Automation Runbook script
+4. Make Azure Automation Runbook script fully dynamic
+5. Improve reliability of Azure Automation Runbook script